Wellbeing during COVID-19

-Offers information from the New Zealand Institute of Wellbeing and Resilience specific to resilience in the context of COVID-19 and addresses such topics as choosing where to focus your attention, looking at what you’re in control of, and being conscious of what media you consume.
+Offers coping strategies from the New Zealand Institute of Wellbeing and Resilience specific to COVID-19 lockdowns and addresses topics such as choosing where to focus your attention, looking at what you’re in control of, and being conscious of what media you consume.

 Unmoderated peer support groups